rhaney91/aws-scaling-threat-detection-workshop/docs/04-forensic-export.md

 Reminder: We're doing this step to fully copy the snapshot into our local account, which is the information security/forensics account.

-Next we're going to convert the snapshot to an EBS volume so we can mount it to a server for additional investigation.
-From the snapshots menu, select the newly created snapshot and go to Actions -> Create volume and create the volume:

-Make a note of which availability zone in which the volume is created and the volume ID.
-EBS volumes can only be mapped to EC2 instances in the same availability zone!

-Next, go to the Instances menu on the left hand side and select "Launch Instance".
+Next, we're going to create an EC2 instance where we can mount our snapshot for investigation.
+Go to the Instances menu on the left hand side and select "Launch Instance".

 Select the Amazon Linux 2 AMI using 64-bit (x86) architecture, and hit "Select".

 On the next screen, select a t2.micro instance and select "Review and Launch", then hit the blue "Launch" button in the lower-right hand side of the screen.

 Create a new key pair, and download the PEM key.
-Note, if you use Putty for your terminal you'll need to convert the PEM key to a PPK key using Puttygen.
+Note, if you use Putty for your terminal you'll need to convert the PEM key to a PPK key using Puttygen, <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html" target="_blank">click here for more information</a>.
+Next, find the IP address for your newly create instance (if you click on the instance it's the Public DNS (IPv4) address listed, it will look like ec2-00-00-00-00.us-west2.compute.amazonaws.com).
+Log in to the EC2 instance using Putty or a terminal of your choice.
+The login user is "ec2-user" and no password is needed since we're using keyed SSH.
+Make a note of which availability zone your instance is in, and the instance ID - we'll need that for the next step!

+Next we're going to convert the snapshot to an EBS volume so we can mount it to a server for additional investigation.
+Browse to the snapshots menu on the left hand side, then select the newly created snapshot and go to Actions -> Create volume and create the volume.
+Make sure you change the availability zone to match the zone your instance was created in just a moment ago, EBS volumes can only be mapped to EC2 instances in the same availability zone.
+Note the volume ID after creation:

+Browse to the Volumes menu on the left hand side and you should see your new volume.
+Select the volume, go to Actions -> Attach volume, and click in the "Instance" field of the pop-up.
+This should contextually bring up the EC2 instances you can attach the volume to - attach it to the instance ID for the instance we just created.